QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 ${\color{red}PHOTO}$

 * Use double sided tape to stick the receiver to inside of the front of the controller case.
 * place the receivers antennas through one of the slots in the controller case and tape cable tie them to the arms or legs approx 90° apart.

+${\color{red}PHOTO}$

+* Attach the 14 Way FFC cable to the Pi PCB.
-* Use double sided tape to stick the flight controller (Pi and ESP) to the anti-vibration plate.
+* Use double sided tape to stick the flight controller (Pi and ESP) to the anti-vibration plate and place the FFC cable through the slot in the controller case.
+* Attach the 14 Way FFC cable to the Sensor PCB.

+${\color{red}PHOTO}$

 * Attach the reviver wires to the correct header on the Pi PCB.
 * Feed the ESC white signal wires through the holes in the controller case.
-* Place the terminal contacts from each ESC signal wires in the correct position of the Molex KK 5 x 1 Connector Housing.
+* Place the terminal contacts from each ESC signal wires in the correct position of the Molex KK 5 x 1 Connector Housing (back left, back right, front left, front right).
 * Attach the ESC connector from the previous step to the correct header on the Pi PCB.
+* Feed the wires on output 1 of the UBEC through the holes in the controller case.
+* Place the terminal contacts from output 1 of the UBEC in the correct position of the Molex KK 6 x 1 Connector Housing (Ground, 4 blanks, Power).
+* Attach the Power (UBEC) connector from the previous step to the correct header on the Pi PCB.

+${\color{red}PHOTO}$